magento/devdocs/guides/v1.0/get-started/authentication/gs-authentication.md

 </p>

 <h3 id="accessible-resources">Accessible resources</h3>
-<p>The resources that you can access depend on your user type and the configured permission of the resource in the <code>webapi.xml</code> file.
+<p>The list of resources that you can access depends on your user type.
+All customers have the same permissions, and as a result the same resources accessible.
+Previous statement is true for guest users as well.
+Each admin or integration user can have a unique set of permissions which is configured in the admin panel.
+Permissions required to access particular resource are configured in the <code>webapi.xml</code> file.
 This table lists the resources that each user type can access:</p>
 <table style="width:100%">
    <tr bgcolor="lightgray">
       <th>User type</th>